pagkly/Zed/Investopedia3/What is a gift tax return.md

 What is a gift tax return
 ## What Is a Gift Tax Return?

-A gift tax return is a [federal tax return](https://www.investopedia.com/articles/taxes/08/owe-nothing-federal-tax-return.asp) that must be filed under certain conditions by the giver of a gift.
+A gift tax return is a [[federal tax return]](https://www.investopedia.com/articles/taxes/08/owe-nothing-federal-tax-return.asp) that must be filed under certain conditions by the giver of a gift.
 (It is _not_ a tax on returning gifts.)
-The return is known as [Form 709](https://www.irs.gov/pub/irs-pdf/f709.pdf).
+The return is known as [[Form 709]](https://www.irs.gov/pub/irs-pdf/f709.pdf).

 ### Key Takeaways